praveens-git-bit/Build2024-FabricDocument/exercise1.md

 ### Task 1.3: Transform data using Dataflow Gen2 using a ‘No Code-Low Code experience’ Copilot

-In this exercise, you will experience how easy it is to use Copilot to transform sales data.
+In this exercise, you will experience how easy it is to use Copilot to transform Litware's sales data into the lakehouse.

 1. Click on the **Data Factory** icon on the bottom left corner of the screen and select **Data Factory**.